hsian-coding/eslab-monitoring-web/README.md

 # ESLab Monitoring System

-> **A web-based monitoring system for the Earth Structure Laboratory's seismic networks.
+> ESLab Monitoring System: A web-based monitoring system for the Earth Structure Laboratory's seismic networks.
 This project provides real-time visualization of seismic data from multiple monitoring stations.

+---
 ## Features

 - **Real-time Data Updates**: Automatic updates of seismic waveforms and spectrograms